 Manufacturing: Operations: Manufacturing Orders

-This documentation will explain the components of a Manufacturing Order and show you how to create a new order.
-A Manufacturing Order is a process of creating a deliverable via in-house operations.
+This documentation will explain the components of a Manufacturing Order in the Manufacturing application of Odoo 14, and show you how to create a new order.
+A manufacturing order is a process of creating a deliverable via in-house operations.
 Odoo Manufacturing makes it possible to manage simple and complex procedures.

 To get started, navigate to the Manufacturing app.

-This view shows you the dates, products, material availability, and state of each MO at a glance.
-We've outlined the State column to review the MO states you may encounter.
+This view shows you the dates, products, material availability, and state of each manufacturing order at a glance.
+To see the different statuses, remove the To Do filter, then click Group By > Status.

-Draft: The MO has been started and saved as a draft.
+Draft: Indicates the manufacturing order has been started and saved as a draft, but not yet confirmed.

-To Close: The production is complete and you can manually close the MO.
+To Close: Indicates production is complete and you can manually close the manufacturing order to mark it as Done.

 Creating a Manufacturing Order (MO)

 Depending on the configuration of your product and system, Odoo may create a MO automatically based on demand.
-If you need to create a MO manually, click Create from this page.
+If you need to create one manually, click Create from the Operations > Manufacturing Orders page.

 You'll be presented with the following form.
 We've prepopulated the form with the product "Penuche" to show the process.

-UoM (label not shown): This field will default to the Unit of Measure the product has been configured with.
-You may choose to manufacture the product using a different UoM, in the same UoM Category, and Odoo will do the calculations for you.
+Quantity + UoM: The quantity to be produced based on the Unit of Measure, shown on the next line down.
+Changing this quantity will update the quantities on the Components tab.
+The Units of Measure field does not have a label, but it will default to the Unit of Measure the product has been configured with.
+You may choose to manufacture the product using a different UoM in the same UoM Category, and Odoo will do the calculations for you.

-Responsible: The name of the contact responsible for the oversight of this MO.
+Responsible: The name of the contact responsible for the oversight of this manufacturing order.

 Under the Components tab: